+'''

+0x12

+18

+hex(18)

-0x12 18 >>> hex(18) '0x12'
+'0x12'

+'''

 If I need math functions, I must import the Python math library first.
 This is analogous to what we do in C/C++, where we must have a #include line for the library in our source code and must link in the machine code for the library.

-Then we must refer to the functions in the context of the math library.
-For example, the functions sqrt() and sin() must be prefixed by math:8
+We must refer to imported functions in the context of the library, in this case the math library.
+For example, the functions sqrt() and sin() must be prefixed by math.